123wowow123/chronopin/content.md

-changing username needs to sync to comment + show pixel dimention / size via tooltip?? of scraped image + missing description validation
+changing username needs to sync to comment + show pixel dimention / size via tooltip?? of scraped image + missing description validation fix edit button +++

+Per month and other denominations for MSRP

 quick add Q2 etc
 default does not select media but when selected it will auto check pin header media